 The American and British zones ended up the other way around, because planning for the invasion of Europe was already underway by the middle of 1943.
-This called for British and Commonwealth troops to attack from the north, via the Low Countries, and for the Americans to enter Germany from the south.
+This called for British and Commonwealth troops to attack from the north, through the Low Countries, and for the Americans to invade Germany from the south.

-The British were particularly keen on this division of labor, because it meant they would be in a position to oversee the dismantling of Germany’s fleet after the war.
+The British were keen on this division of labor, because it meant they would be in a position to oversee the dismantling of the German fleet.

 Roosevelt, for his part, wasn’t fixated on the south for any other reason than he feared it would imply taking on responsibility for postwar France and possibly Italy as well, given supply lines and their proximity.
 When Churchill assured him that wouldn’t be the case, he was persuaded.